abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
 I am broadly interested in restarting the project of technological innovation that ended in the late 1960s.
-There are many radically underexplored areas of technology that I look forward to working in:
+There are many radically underexplored areas of technology that I look forward to working on:
 * The New Defense
 * The Decentralized Internet
 * Nuclear Energy